Emily Thornberry puts Labour splitters on the spot over next moves

 “The 'Independent' Group isn’t just an attack on Jeremy's policies For the Many, Not the Few.
 It's a direct attack on the Labour Party.”

-Meanwhile many commentators appeared to agree that the reward for the most response on the left went to Unison general secretary Dave Prentis.
+Meanwhile many commentators appeared to agree that the reward for the most measured response on the left went to Unison general secretary Dave Prentis.